 The Three Phases of Collecting in Spain

 Phase 1: Amicable collection (days 1–90).
 A locally-based agent contacts the debtor directly — in Spanish, with knowledge of their legal obligations and the specific consequences of continued non-payment.
-This isn't a courtesy call.
-It's a structured process designed to move the debtor from ignoring you to negotiating with you.
 For commercially viable debtors, this phase resolves the majority of cases.
-The key is starting before the debtor decides you're not serious.
+The key is starting before the debtor decides you’re not serious.

 Phase 2: Pre-legal escalation (days 60–120).
-If amicable contact doesn't produce results, a formal legal demand from a Spanish attorney changes the tone.
-This signals that court filings are being prepared and the creditor has committed legal resources.
-Many debtors who resist phone calls and formal letters settle when an attorney's letterhead appears.
+A formal legal demand from a Spanish attorney changes the tone.
+This signals that court filings are being prepared.
+Many debtors who resist phone calls and formal letters settle when an attorney’s letterhead appears.
 The cost is modest (€300–€800) and the signal value is high.

 Phase 3: Legal proceedings (120+ days).
-Spain's monitorio payment order provides a fast-track route for documented commercial debts.
-Filing costs are proportional to the claim amount, and the procedure produces an enforceable court order in as little as 20 days for uncontested claims.
-For contested debts, juicio ordinario adds 6–18 months but provides full judicial resolution.
+Spain’s monitorio payment order provides a fast-track route for documented commercial debts.
+The procedure produces an enforceable court order in as little as 20 days for uncontested claims.

 FAQ